uc-mille6aw/it3038c-scripts/project2/Readme.md

 ### Overview
 <p>
 This is my script for project 2.
 The idea for this script was to convert the current time into a different timezone.
-This is often useful if you watch TV or streams with start times listed in other times zones.
+This is useful if you what to know what time it is in various places around the world.
 This script only works with windows systems and requires admin access.
 </p>